 - Keep the Upper Hand.
 Proper food safety involves using different cutting boards when switching between raw meats and ready-to-eat foods.
 Remember to change your knives and other utensils when working with these foods, too, to avoid cross-contamination.
 Grilling shortcuts may save time, but they also can leave you with a case of foodborne illness!
 Take precautions.
 Wash cutting boards and utensils in hot, soapy water between uses.
 Or, use color-coded sets to keep raw meats, seafood and poultry and ready-to-eat foods separate.
 And always, always wash your hands!

 - Embrace Marinating Musts.
 Marinate meat in the refrigerator (never on the counter or outside by the grill).
-And, discard or bring leftover sauces to a boil before reusing them on cooked meats to prevent cross-contamination.
+And, if they’ve been used on raw meats, discard or bring leftover sauces to a boil before reusing them to prevent cross-contamination.

 - Prevent Charring.
-Charring commonly occurs as a result of high-temperature cooking methods such as grilling, frying and broiling.
-To prevent charring, cut off visible fat on meats, consider precooking meat and fish to reduce the juices that drip into the flame and limit direct exposure of meat to open flames.
-Areas with charring can also be scraped off before eating.
+While there are neither federal guidelines on grilled meat consumption, nor enough evidence connecting grilling meats to increased risk for cancers, there are ways to reduce the charring that typically occurs due to high-temperature cooking methods such as grilling, frying and broiling.
+Cut off visible fat on meats, consider precooking meat and fish to reduce the juices that drip into the flame and limit direct exposure of meat to open flames.
+Areas with charring also can be scraped off before eating.

 - Be Mindful of Fat.
 Choose lean cuts of beef, pork, poultry, or seafood.
 Plant-based protein foods, like bean or tofu patties can also be leaner options.